Anne Jøtun

 Anne Jøtun (born 20 May 1955; married as Anne Bakke, later divorced and took her maiden name back) is a Norwegian curler and world champion.
 She participated on the silver team at the demonstration event at the 1992 Winter Olympics.
 She was born in Oslo, Norway and is currently living in Jar.

 International championships

-Jøtun is two times world champion, from 1990 and 1991.
+Jøtun is a two time world champion, winning in 1990 and 1991.
 She also won a gold medal at the 1990 European Curling Championships.